 This post is part of Lexa Cain's bloghop, Celebrate the Small Things.
 Head on over there to join up!

-So what am I celebrating this week?
+What am I celebrating this week?